• Skip to primary navigation

 Have a Question?

-1. Ky says
+Ky says

 Why are my dubias expelling individual eggs without an ootheca?
 Are they infertile?

-• DRD says
+DRD says

 What you describe sounds unusual.
 The only time eggs detach from the ootheca under normal circumstances is when baby roaches emerge.
 Also, female Dubia sometimes drop their ootheca when they’re stressed.
-However, in our experience, this always happens as a single unit.
+However, in our experience, this happens as a single unit.
 We’ve never seen a female expel individual eggs.

-It could be that the female dropped her ootheca at the stage where her nymphs were about to hatch and the eggs were separating, but this is just a guess.
+It’s possible that the female dropped her ootheca at the stage where her nymphs were about to hatch and the eggs were separating, but this is just a guess.

 Keep an eye on the female and confirm that the conditions in the bin are correct and the roaches are healthy.
 With any luck, whatever happened was just a fluke and it won’t be a problem going forward.

-2. Rick says
+Rick says

 I am a little confused.
 In some articles you say replace substrate, in others you say don’t use substrate.
 Which is it?
 Should I use it?
 If so, what should I use?

-• DRD says
+DRD says

 No added substrate.
 Just frass.

-Some people talk about adding materials like shredded newspaper or ground coconut shells as substrate in Dubia roach colonies.
-While you can do this in small enclosures for roach specimens or pets, it’s not practical in large colonies.
-In fact, it can become a problem.
-When people ask about “adding substrate”, this is what they usually mean.
-And this is what we recommend against – unless again it’s in the context of pet roaches, specimens, small enclosures, or similar.
-If you have a few Hissers that you keep as pets and you want a substrate for a better display, that’s totally OK.
+When people ask about “adding substrate,” this is what they usually mean.
+And this is what we recommend against — unless it is in the context of pet roaches, specimens, small enclosures, or similar.
+If you have a few Hissers that you keep as pets and want a substrate for a better display, that is fine, but it will cause problems in a large breeding colony.

-3. JA says
+JA says

 Hello!
 I keep 3 Dubia cockroaches as pets, they are not feeders.
 My question is do you think they would like the shreds from my paper shredder as a tank lining to burrow in?
 I usually line it with paper towel and they tend to burrow underneath.

-• DRD says
+DRD says

 Dubia roaches like darkness and hanging out in small spaces, so they’re likely to appreciate any material that allows them to be surrounded on all sides without becoming trapped.
 Shredded paper is relatively cheap and easy to replace as needed, so it sounds like a good choice.

-4. Nick says
+Nick says

 One of my females has had a dried egg sack sticking out of her rear end.
 What should I do?

-• DRD says
+DRD says

-5. Sofia says
+Sofia says

 Hey!
 I’m super confused about this since I can’t find any information on it anywhere, but when I picked up a dubia to give to my beardie I accidentally cut it a bit and it started spilling blue blood!
 What does this mean?

-• DRD says
+DRD says

 Blue?
 That’s strange.
 Rather than blood, it’s more likely digested food that appeared blue, or perhaps some internal organ.
 Instead of arteries and veins, Dubia roaches have an open circulatory system, and everything is kind of mixed in together.

-6. Beverly says
+Beverly says

 Hi, can you feed dubia roaches freshly molted carrots?

-• DRD says
+DRD says

 Dubia roaches generally like starchy or sweet root vegetables like carrots, beets, and potatoes.
 We feed these to our roaches often – though we’ve never heard of “molted carrots”.
 Regular carrots are fine.
 Organic carrots are even better.

-7. Jax says
+Jax says

 So my home can get pretty humid and hot during summer.
 My question is could a dubia roach breed with a regular house roach?
 I’m asking because I have a small roach infestation and was worried since some of my dubias escaped when I had some for a beardie.

-• DRD says
+DRD says

 Some closely-related tropical roach species can interbreed.
 For example, several species of hissing cockroaches (there are many) have produced offspring.
 However, it seems very unlikely (and probably impossible) that a tropical roach like the Dubia could breed with a non-tropical roach like those found in the US.